Title

 An amendment to the Philippine Penal Code redefines and provides specific circumstances for the crime of rape, including the use of force or intimidation, the victim being unconscious or under twelve years old, with varying penalties depending on the specific circumstances.

-Rape is committed by having carnal knowledge of a woman under any of the following circumstances: by using force or intimidation; when the woman is deprived of reason or otherwise unconscious; or when the woman is under twelve years of age, even if the first two circumstances are not present.
+Rape is committed by having carnal knowledge of a woman under any of these circumstances: (1) by using force or intimidation; (2) when the woman is deprived of reason or otherwise unconscious; and (3) when the woman is under twelve (12) years of age, even if neither of the first two circumstances is present.

-If the victim has become insane by reason or on the occasion of the rape, the penalty shall be reclusion perpetua.
+If the victim becomes insane by reason or on the occasion of the rape, the penalty is likewise reclusion perpetua.

 Analyze Cases Smarter, Faster